Lotte World Tower: Illegal entries and climbing

 In 2016, two men from Ukraine illegally climbed the under-construction Lotte World Tower via its stairs, and one of them free solo climbed up the crane to the top.
-Lotte World Tower had advance knowledge of their interest in climbing the tower and their entering the country, and responded with the posting of approximately 400 security agents around the construction site.
+Lotte World Tower had advance knowledge of their interest in climbing the tower and their entering the country, and responded by posting approximately 400 security agents around the construction site.
 Posters with the photos of the two stating they were banned from the building were plastered around the construction site.

 On June 12, 2023, a 24-year-old British man illegally climbed the tower without ropes from the ground.
 The building security discovered him on the 42nd floor at 192 m above ground at 7:50 am.
 While he was taking a break on the 72nd floor, the police stopped him on the 73rd floor at 313 m above ground by using a building maintenance unit at 8:47 am.
 After his arrest, he said that he had planned the climb for six months.

 Culture

 Cherry Blossom Festival

 Even when Lotte World Tower was under construction, there were many people who celebrated the cherry blossom festival from April 10 to 12, 2015, and it is still possible to celebrate after its completion.
 In 2017, the Seokchon Lake cherry blossom festival was held from April 1 to 9.
-It was held at Seokchon Lake waterfront stages(East and West Lake), Seoul Playground, and Gallery Sue, and was free of charge.
+It was held at Seokchon Lake waterfront stages (East and West Lake), Seoul Playground, and Gallery Sue, and was free of charge.
 Recently, it was held from April 5 to 9 in 2023, and March 27 to 31 in 2024.